legumeinfo/website-ui-specs/browser-landing/README.md

 The main objective for this spec is to generate a page of links to genome browsers for a genus, following a specified ordering of the species and the accessions and annotations within each species.
 The requirement of specifying the ordering forces reliance on one or more hand-generated files that establish that ordering.
 Those files exist in the Datastore metadata, in two types of "description_....yml" files.

+## Specification version
+Version: 1.0.0

+Notes: This specification was completed mid-July, 2023.
+Implementation of the page was completed by late July, and may differ in some details from this spec - e.g. in layout of the assembly descriptions, citation, and browser link.

 ## Implementation:

 Determine the species ordering using the `GENUS/description_[glycine].yml` files: